anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 **Test Methodology**
 - Manifest Verifications (Termed Compliance by CVC) will ensure the NFVI is compliant, and delivered for testing, with hardware and software profile specifications defined by the RM and RA.
-- Empirical Validation with Reference Golden VNFs (Termed Validation by CVC) will ensure the NFVI runs with a set of VNF Families, or Classes, to mimic production-like VNF connectivity, for the purposes of interopability checks.
+- Empirical Validation with Reference Golden VNFs (Termed Validation by CVC) will ensure the NFVI runs with a set of VNF Families, or Classes, to mimic production-like VNF connectivity, for the purposes of interoperability checks.
 - Candidate VNF Validation (Termed Validation & Performance by CVC) will ensure complete interoperablity of VNF behaviour on the NFVI leverage VVP/VNFSDK test suites.
 Testing ensures VNF can be spun up, modified, or removed, on the target NFVI (aka Interoperability).

 **Different Distributions**